Market overview: support for carers

 A carer is anyone, child or adult, who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, mental health or substance use and cannot cope without their support.
 They do not get a wage for the care they give, although they may get welfare benefits for caring.

-Bradford Council commissions a comprehensive carer support service, provided by Carers’ Resource.
+Bradford Council commissions a comprehensive carer support service, provided by Carers’ Resource which runs until April 2028, with options to extend by up to two years.
 The service includes:

 - One-to-one advice and guidance